Obi (island): Administration

 Obi Island is part of South Halmahera Regency.
 Administratively, Obi Island directly borders Maluku Province to the south and West Papua Province to the east.
 Total area of Obi Island reaches 3,048 square kilometers.
 Obi Island and the surrounding smaller islands are divided into several subdistricts, each of which is further divided into villages led by village heads.
 The lowest level of government is the hamlet, which is headed by a hamlet chief.

 Demography

 All residents of Obi Island are migrants, as there are no indigenous inhabitants.
-The first ethnic group to settle on Obi Island was the Tobelo-Galela people.
-Later, other ethnic groups such as the Ternate, Tidore, Makian-Kayoa, Butonese, Buginese, Makassarese, and Javanese also settled on the island.
+The first ethnic group to settle on Obi Island was the Tobelo and Galela peoples.
+Later, other ethnic groups such as the Ternate, Tidore, Makian, Bacan, Butonese, Buginese, Makassarese, and Javanese also settled on the island.

 The population of Obi Island is concentrated along the coastline, with no permanent settlements in the highlands.
 This settlement pattern is due to the early ethnic groups who relied on fishing and farming for their livelihoods.
 However, there are some settlements in the hilly areas, mainly consisting of mine workers and temporary housing for clove farmers during the harvest season.